evilusean/Pysean/Sean/Books/FeynmannPhysics/AudioLectureNotes.md

 - $$v=\sqrt{v_x^2+v_y^2+v_z^2}$$
 - Any object that is shot out - will be a parabola -
 #### 9:Newton's Laws of Dynamics-2024-11-16
+The discovery of the laws of dynamics, or the laws of motion, was a dramatic moment in the history of science.
+Before Newton’s time, the motions of things like the planets were a mystery, but after Newton there was complete understanding.
+Even the slight deviations from Kepler’s laws, due to the perturbations of the planets, were computable.
+- We can calculate the perturbations on the planet Uranus due to Jupiter and Saturn.
+After this chapter we _will_ be able to compute not only the motion of the oscillating mass, but also the perturbations on the planet Uranus produced by Jupiter and Saturn!
+- Galileo made a great advance in the understanding of motion when he discovered the _principle of inertia_: if an object is left alone, is not disturbed, it continues to move with a constant velocity in a straight line if it was originally moving, or it continues to stand still if it was just standing still.
+Of course this never appears to be the case in nature, for if we slide a block across a table it stops, but that is because it is _not_ left to itself—it is rubbing against the table.
+It required a certain imagination to find the right rule, and that imagination was supplied by Galileo.
+- the next thing which is needed is a rule for finding how an object _changes_ its speed if something _is_ affecting it.
+That is, the contribution of Newton.
+Newton wrote down three laws:
+1) The First Law was a mere restatement of the Galilean principle of inertia just described.
+2)  The Second Law gave a specific way of determining how the velocity changes under different influences called _forces_.
+3) The Third Law describes the forces to some extent, and we shall discuss that at another time.
+- Here we shall discuss only the Second Law, which asserts that the motion of an object is changed by forces in this way: _the time-rate-of-change of a quantity called momentum is proportional to the force_.
+- _Momentum_ is not the same as _velocity_.
+A lot of words are used in physics, and they all have precise meanings in physics - we must change the words from “light” and “heavy” to _less massive_ and _more massive_,
+- Weight and inertia are _proportional_, and on the earth’s surface are often taken to be numerically equal, which causes a certain confusion to the student.
+On Mars, weights would be different but the amount of force needed to overcome inertia would be the same.
+- We use the term _mass_ as a quantitative measure of inertia,find a certain quantity of mass for every object.
+Now the _momentum_ of an object is a product of two parts: its _mass_ and its _velocity_
+- $F=\frac{d}{dt}(mv)$
+-